Original Yang style

 Tai Chi Chuan

 Classes available Friday evening 18.30-21.30 in Vesterbro and Saturday morning 10.00-13.00 in Christianshavn.
 Welcome to join and try out.
 First class is free!
-At the moment we offer weekly online classes in English and several online training sessions.
+Season starts 2nd of October

 Tai Chi Chuan finds its inspiration in nature and every day environment.
 It recognizes the flow of changes in seasonal- and life cycli and in animal activity and temperament.
 It sees the characteristic treats of flora and fauna in whole with human life.
 Tai Chi Chuan identifies principles in nature, which engender movement from stillness with endless change and variation.
 One technique becomes five and five becomes hundred.